douglaseel/vp8-frame-inspector/README.md

 ### 2. Starting the server sample

-Open a terminal and exec
+Open a terminal and execute

 ```shell
 cd sample/server